Jens Bergensten: Early standalone projects

-During his time working at Korkeken, Bergensten led the development for the online role-playing game Whispers in Akarra, which entertained a small playerbase of several hundred players.
+During his time working at Korkeken (meaning the cork oak), Bergensten spent his free time leading the development for the online role-playing game Whispers in Akarra, which entertained a small playerbase of several hundred players.
 He later discontinued this project after straying from the team's original creative vision for the project.
 Bergensten publicly released the world editors and source code for Akarras server client in 2008.

-Afterwards he founded the indie game development company Oxeye Game Studio with Daniel Brynolf and Pontus Hammarber, who wanted to create a spiritual successor to Whispers in Akarra.
+Afterwards, he founded the indie game development company Oxeye Game Studio with Daniel Brynolf and Pontus Hammarber, who wanted to create a spiritual successor to Whispers in Akarra.
 The studio's first project was Dawn of Daria, a self-described "massively-multiplayer fantasy life simulator".
 After several public alpha tests, the project was discontinued like its predecessor, and Oxeye Games Studio switched their focus to various game jam project and tech demos.
-The company was soon recognized known for the real-time strategy game Harvest: Massive Encounter and later the platform games Cobalt and Cobalt WASD.
+The company was soon known for the real-time strategy game Harvest: Massive Encounter and later the platform games Cobalt and Cobalt WASD.

 Until 24 November 2010, Bergensten worked for the online knowledge community; Planeto.